ImgSpot/ImgSpoMVC/README.md

 ## Usage
 + Run locally or deploy using any method necessary
-+ From main folder run : 'dotnet run -p PizzaBox.Client' to run locally
++ From main folder run : 'dotnet run -p ImgSpot.Client' to run locally

 ## Contributors
-+ Ross Clark
++ Ross Clark, Nick Diemer, Chris Young

 ## License
 MIT License

-Copyright (c) 2021 Ross Clark
+Copyright (c) 2021 Ross Clark, Nick Diemer, Chris Young

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal